vtex/styleguide/react/components/ActionMenu/README.md

 #### An ActionMenu lets a user choose an action to perform from a list of options (menu).

-### 👍 Dos

-- Give a comprehensive title (label) that helps the user to choose the best action to take.

 ### 👎 Don'ts

 - Don't use an ActionMenu if you want to provide a list of options that doesn't represent actions.